-- A. Data broken down by the enumerated categories including the protected categories as listed above and the type of harassment, intimidation and bullying (any gesture; any written, verbal or physical act; or any electronic communication, whether it be a single or series of incidents); and - B. Data broken down by each school.
+- A. Data broken down by the enumerated categories including the protected categories as listed above and the type of harassment, intimidation and bullying (any gesture; any written, verbal or physical act; or any electronic communication, whether it be a single or series of incidents); and - B. Data broken down by each school in the district, in addition to district-wide data.

 The report shall be used to grade each school for the purpose of assessing its effort to implement policies and programs consistent with law (N.J.S.A.
 18A:37-13 et seq.).
-The school shall receive a grade determined by averaging the grades of all the schools.
+The district shall receive a grade determined by averaging the grades of all the schools in the district.

-Each school shall post the grade received by the school on the homepage of the school's website.
-The information shall be posted on the websites within 10 days of the receipt of a grade by the school.
+Each school shall post the grade received by the school and the overall district grade on the homepage of the school's website.
+The district shall post all the grades for each school of the district and the overall district grade on the homepage of the district's website.
+A link to the report shall be available on the district's website.
+The information shall be posted on the websites within 10 days of the receipt of a grade by the school and district.